An order out of nowhere: a new algorithm for infinite-domain CSPs: Overview of the proof of

-\begin{itemize} \item $\CAH$ is the clone of those polymorphisms of $\sA$ which preserve the equivalence of orbits of injective tuples under $\Aut(\sH)$. \item $\CAA$ is the clone of those polymorphisms of $\sA$ which preserve the equivalence of orbits of injective tuples under $\Aut(\sA)$. \end{itemize}
+\begin{itemize} \item $\CAH$ is the clone of those polymorphisms of $\sA$ which preserve the equivalence of orbits of injective tuples under $\Aut(\sH)${, i.e., which act on $I_\ell /{\Aut(\sH)}$}. {Note that $\CAH$ consists, for all $k\geq 1$, of the $k$-ary polymorphisms of $\sA$ that preserve $I_\ell$ and that are inj-canonical with respect to $\sH$ on $H^k$.} \item $\CAA$ is the clone of those polymorphisms of $\sA$ which preserve the equivalence of orbits of injective tuples under $\Aut(\sA)${, i.e., which act on $I_n /{\Aut(\sA)}$ for all $n\geq 1$.
+These are exactly, for all $k\geq 1$, the $k$-ary polymorphisms of $\sA$ preserving $I_n$ for all $n$ and that are inj-canonical with respect to $\sA$ on $H^k$}. \end{itemize}